Ros Helliwell believes that the skills she learnt during our Care training workshop proved to be excellent preparation for her new job.

 Along with our Care course, didn’t you find and apply for a job after attending the job fair?

-Yeah I spoke to someone on the Leonard Cheshire stand and they convinced me to apply for a job as a Support Worker.
-Obviously I was a bit concerned because I didn’t have any formal experience or qualifications in that area but I was informed by the people I spoke to that it’s as much about a person’s personality and nature as it is about experience or qualifications, particularly at entry level, which made me feel a lot more confident about applying.
+I spoke to someone on the Leonard Cheshire stand and they convinced me to apply for a job as a Support Worker.
+Obviously I was a bit concerned because I didn’t have any formal experience or qualifications in that area but I was informed by the people I spoke to that it’s as much about a person’s personality and nature as it is about experience or qualifications, particularly at entry-level, which made me feel a lot more confident about applying.

 So did you think that our Care training could help you to gain new skills and qualifications?

 I wasn’t completely sure what I was going to get out of the training but it turned out to be excellent preparation because I was offered the job whilst I was doing the course!
 The things I learned allowed me to feel so much more confident walking into work on my first day as well as some important knowledge about the sector.
-For example, I didn’t know what a care plan was and up until I did the training at Think Employment.
+For example, I didn’t know what a care plan was until I did the training at Think Employment.

 What other skills do you pick up from the training that helped you in your role?